Frequent Questions: 2017-2023 North Atlantic Right Whale Unusual Mortality Event

 What criteria have been met?

-In this case, the working group concluded that three of the seven criteria of UMEs have been met these include the following criteria:
+In this case, the working group concluded that four of the seven criteria of UMEs were met (i.e., criteria 1, 2, 3, and 6):

 - A marked increase in the magnitude or a marked change in the nature of morbidity, mortality or strandings when compared with prior records.